Tensor networks and graphical calculus for open quantum systems: Tensor Networks

-is represented graphically as the curve shown in Fig.~\ref{sfig:bellstate}.
-Similarly the Bell-effect $\bra{\Phi^+}$ is represented as shown in Fig.~\ref{sfig:belldual}.

-As will be shown in Section~\ref{sec:vec}, our choice of graphical notation for $\ket{\Phi^+}$ is due to its equivalence to the vectorization of the identity operator.
+The unnormalized maximally entangled Bell-state $\ket{\Phi^+}=\sum_{i=0}^{d-1} \ket{i}\otimes\ket{i}\in\XX$ is represented graphically as the curve: \figeq{ } Similarly the unnormalized Bell-effect $\bra{\Phi^+}$ is represented as: \figeq{ } As will be shown in Section~\ref{sec:vec}, our choice of graphical notation for $\ket{\Phi^+}$ is due to its equivalence to the vectorization of the identity operator.

-Using the graphical definition for $\ket{\Phi^+}$ we can compose the bell-state and its dual to form an identity element \cite{Penrose1971}.
-This is known as the \emph{snake equation} and is shown in Fig.~\ref{fig:snake}.

-The snake equations have several uses and provide an equivalence class of diagrams.
+Using the graphical definition for $\ket{\Phi^+}$ we can compose the unnormalized Bell-state and its dual to form an identity element~\cite{Penrose1971}.
+This is known as the \emph{snake equation} or \emph{zig-zag equation} and is given by: \figeq{ } The snake equations have several uses and provide an equivalence class of diagrams.
 Anytime we have a curved wire with two bends we can ``pull the wire" to straighten it out into an identity.
 Anytime we bend a wire, transforming between say a bra and a ket, we can bend the wire to transform back again.

-By combining the snake-equation with the wire-bending operation for transposition from Fig.~\ref{sfig:mat-transpose}, we find that ``sliding'' a linear operator around a bell-state is also equivalent to transposition of the operator.
-This is illustrated in Fig.~\ref{fig:vec-trans}.
-Note that due to the orientation of the wires this graphical representation of the operator $A$ is actually a vector.
+By combining the snake-equation with the wire-bending operation for transposition, we find that ``sliding'' a linear operator around an unnormalized Bell-state is also equivalent to transposition of the operator: \figeq{ } Note that due to the orientation of the wires this graphical representation of the operator $A$ is actually a vector.
 This is called the vectorization of a matrix and we discuss this in more detail in Section~\ref{sec:vec}.

 Another important operation is the graphical SWAP which exchanges the position of two Hilbert spaces in a composite system.
 Let $\2 X$ and $\2 Y$ be complex Hilbert spaces of dimensions $d_1$ and $d_2$ respectively, then the SWAP operation is the map